 Worst Funds for 401(k) Plans

-Sometimes the best choices are avoiding the worst choices.
+Sometimes the best choice is to avoid the worst choices.
 As a fiduciary, employers are wise to avoid placing funds in a 401(k) plan that can have big declines in price during a short period.
 Also, if you are the employee, and your 401(k) plan includes some of these options, proceed with caution, and make sure you fully review the option before choosing it as part of your investment plan.

 From the employer/fiduciary perspective, adding a sector fund to a 401(k) plan can be a poor fiduciary decision.
-What if your 401(k) plan offered a technology sector fund that just had a huge year with a return of 50%, blowing away all other investment types.
-A 401(k) participant then decides to invest 100% of their life savings in the tech sector fund.
-The next year, the year before they were expecting to retire, the tech sector falls by 50%, and so does the participant's account value.
-Need we say more?
+What if your 401(k) plan offered a technology sector fund that just had a huge year with a return of 50%, blowing away all other investment types?
+A 401(k) participant may then decide to invest 100% of their life savings in the tech-sector fund.
+The next year, the year before they were expecting to retire, the tech sector could fall by 50%, and so would the participant's account value.

-To summarize, the goal for employers and employees alike is to do a good job of diversifying assets for retirement savings.
+The goal for employers and employees alike is to do a good job of diversifying assets for retirement savings.
 Remember that the returns of a particular mutual fund are less important than its diversification qualities.